remkoj/optimizely-saas-starter/README.md

 ## Usage with Optimizely CMS 12

-> [!WARNING] Warning: Usage beyond designed purpose
+> [!WARNING]
-> These SDKs and starter have been designed to work closely with Optimizely
-> SaaS CMS.
-By popular request, and due to the ability to create a CMS 12 build
-> that is similar enough to Optimizely SaaS CMS, the steps to use CMS 12 are
+> **Usage beyond designed purpose:** These SDKs and starter have been designed to work closely with Optimizely SaaS CMS.
+By popular request, and due to the ability to create a CMS 12 build that is similar enough to Optimizely SaaS CMS, the steps to use CMS 12 are included here.<br/><br/>You are however outside the intended use-case of the SDKs and starter and will need to bring the knowledge and needed skill-set to bridge the gap.
-> included here.
->
-> You are however outside the intended use-case of the SDKs and starter and
-> will need to bring the knowledge and skill-set to bridge the gap.

-> [!WARNING] Warning: CMS 12 Build
-> These instrunctions are created based upon a build of CMS 12, as all builds
-> are unique, there is no guarantee that it will work with your build.

 This starter can be made to work with Optimizely CMS 12, however it assumes the following about the build of Optimizely CMS 12: